 Noah was very grateful for his preservation, and offered sacrifices of thanksgiving to God, who had been his preserver.
 God assured him of his continued favor, and also declared that he would never again bring a flood of waters to destroy all life.
 It had not rained before the flood, nor had the sun ever shone directly upon the earth.
 With all the clouds cleared away, the sun's rays reached the earth's surface; and when it rained, there appeared the beautiful rainbow.

 "And God said, This is the token of the covenant which I make between me and you and every living creature that is with you, for perpetual generations: I do set my bow in the cloud, and it shall be for a token of a covenant between me and the earth.
-And it shall come to pass. when I bring a cloud over the earth, that the bow shall be seen in the cloud: and I will remember my covenant, which is between me and you, and every living creature of all flesh; and the waters shall no more become a flood to destroy all flesh.
+And it shall come to pass, when I bring a cloud over the earth, that the how shall be seen in the cloud; and I will remember my covenant, which is between me and you, and every living creature of all flesh; and the waters shall no more become a flood to destroy all flesh.
 And the bow shall be in the cloud; and I will look upon it, that I may remember the everlasting covenant between God and every living creature of all flesh that is upon the earth.
 And God said to Noah, This is the token of the covenant, which I have established between me and all flesh that is upon the earth."-Genesis 9:12-17.

 It would seem that Noah and his sons had had such a lesson in regard to the results of sin, that forever afterwards they would have kept themselves as far away from it as possible, and would have told their children of its terrible effects.
 But it was not very long until their children began to drift away from God and to desire their own ways, and the new world soon started on another wicked course.
 The experience of the flood had not changed men's hearts.
 Sin still appeared very alluring, and their own desires and ways more attractive than God's.
-Apparently men did not believe God's promise that he would not bring another flood.
-In order to be prepared, if he should, "they said,